avrilcoghlan/LittleBookofRBiomedicalStats/index.rst

 this document, and github, `https://github.com/ <https://github.com/>`_, to store different versions of the document as I was writing it, and readthedocs, `http://readthedocs.org/ <http://readthedocs.org/>`_, to build and distribute this document.

+For very helpful comments and suggestions for improvements, thank you very much to:
+Tony Burton, Richard A. Friedman, and Phil Spector.

 Contact
 -------